 Ions of the main elements follow the octet rule to attain noble gas configuration.

 The Periodic System of Elements (PSE)

-The periodic table of elements is based on the atomic structure.
-It reflects the order between structure and properties of the elements; other information, such as electronegativity, also is indicated.
+The periodic table is arranged based on the atomic structure of the elements, reflecting their structure and properties; while also displaying other facts, such as electronegativity.

 The simplest orbital is the s-orbital (I=0) which is a sphere: